Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 TUNNEL_INFO
 ===========

-Gets information about the tunnel state NIC is aware of.
+Gets information about the woke tunnel state NIC is aware of.

 Request contents: